 Adding garden features is another good way to make your outside space feel like a luxury retreat.
-Sculptures, water features, ornaments and structures can all help to tie your design together.
+Lighting, water features, ornaments and furniture can all help to tie your design together.

 Greek style urns for your plants will look great in a Mediterranean style courtyard, and using mirrors can help to make your garden look bigger as well as adding intrigue.

 And it’s a good idea to add seating to your garden, to make it a relaxing retreat from the world outside.
-Choose a chic little bistro set for your Mediterranean garden, or a rustic wooden bench for your country garden.
+Choose a chic little bistro set for your Mediterranean garden, swing hammocks for relaxing in, or a rustic wooden bench for your country garden.

 Whatever style you’ve chosen for your garden getaway, your features should fit in with your planting and the rest of the materials you’ve used.